 Krystyna Skarbek: Churchill’s Favourite Spy

-Krystyna Skarbek is one of the most famous World War II heroines and Britain’s first and longest-serving female spy at the time.
+Krystyna Skarbek is one of the most famous heroines from World War II and Britain’s first and longest-serving female spy at the time.
 Her impact and determination in fighting against Nazi-occupied Europe made her SOE’s most successful operative and Winston Churchill’s favourite spy.

 Krystyna Skarbek: Early Life